Even from his hospital rooms, Trump tries to convince public he’s in charge

 “You would want to hear the secretary of defense, the chairman of the Joint Chiefs of Staff, the vice president say, ‘Look, we are going through a situation here.
 We have it well in hand.
 Make no mistake, our adversaries should not see this as an opportunity.
 We are fully prepared to execute all of our authorities,’ ” Lapan said.

-But, he added, “The president doesn’t want to create an appearance that anybody is in charge except him.”
+But, he added, “the president doesn’t want to create an appearance that anybody is in charge except him.”

-Indeed, Trump has found a vocal chorus of evangelists to spread his message, publicly taking pains to persuade people that the president was healthy and full of vigor.
+Indeed, Trump has found a vocal chorus of evangelists to spread his message, publicly taking pains to persuade people that the president is healthy and full of vigor.

 “President Trump won’t have to recover from COVID.
 COVID will have to recover from President Trump.#MAGA,” Rep. Matt Gaetz (R-Fla.) tweeted Monday morning.

 Sen. Kelly Loeffler (R-Ga.) also tried to flatter Trump.
-In a tweet Monday, Loeffler posted a video of a long-ago publicity event in which Trump tackled WWE chairman Vince McMahon to the ground outside a wrestling ring — only this time the video was doctored so that McMahon’s head was instead a 3-D rendering of the virus.
+In a tweet Monday, Loeffler posted a video of a long-ago publicity event in which Trump tackled WWE chairman Vince McMahon to the ground outside a wrestling ring — only this time, the video was doctored so that McMahon’s head was instead a 3-D rendering of the virus.

 “COVID stood NO chance against @realDonaldTrump!”
 Loeffler wrote.